MicaW/CV/README.md

  * Putting users at ease during User Research and User Testing.
  * Comfortable presenting to audiences of varying sizes and seniority, and gaining buy in from key stakeholders.
  * Workshop facilitation.
- * Running graduate inductions and experienced hire assessment centres.
+ * Running graduate inductions, experienced hire assessment centres and careers talks at universities.
  * Writing engaging training and marketing content, sent to over 10,000 people around the globe.
  * Managing customer complaints and providing friendly customer service even in challenging situations.